x4e/Blog/001-Breaking-The-Verifier-1/index.md

   return can_relax_access_check_for(current_class, new_class, classloader_only);
 }
 ```
-This method is called each time a class links agains another class.
+This method is called each time a class links against another class.
 It returns true if the class has permission to access the other class.
 The basic implementation checks that the class is public or in the same package.